yeegorski/tf_lending_club/README.md

     * the variable *purpose* provided essentially same information in a more systematic fashion. *title* has been dropped
 * *mort_acc*: number of mortgage accounts (9.54% missing)
     * the variable has the highest correlation with the target, so it was worth to keep it, and impute the missing data
-    * for imputation I used another feature - *total_acc* (number of total accounts) - which was somewhat correlated to *mort_acc*
+    * for imputation I used another feature - *total_acc* (number of total accounts) - which was somewhat correlated to *mort_acc* (38.11%)
-    * the data were grouped by *total_acc*, and an average of *mort_acc* was calcualted for each group
+    * the data were grouped by *total_acc*, and an average of *mort_acc* has been calcualted for each group
-    * based on such averages, the missing data in *mort_acc* was imputed
+    * based on such averages, the missing data in *mort_acc* has been imputed
-* *revol_util* (revolving line utilization rate) and *pub_rec_bankruptcies* (number of public record bankruptcies): 0.07% and 0.14% missng respectively
+* *revol_util* (revolving line utilization rate) and *pub_rec_bankruptcies* (number of public record bankruptcies): 0.07% and 0.14% missing respectively
     * the missing data for those features constitute a very small percent of the whole dataset length, so I decided to drop the rows with the null values

 ### Categorical data
 There are eleven categorical variables (excluding the target) in the dataset.
-Each of them was analyzed separately, and transformations were made according to their nature.
+Each of them has been analyzed separately, and transformations have been made according to their nature.
 * *term*: he number of payments on the loan.
 Values are in months and can be either 36 or 60.
     * this is essentially a binary variable.
 I decided to keep the numbers to reflect the difference in period lengths.
 * *grade* and *sub_grade*: assigned by the LendingClub
-    * *grade* is duplicating the information already available in the *sub_grade* variable, so it was dropped
+    * *grade* is duplicating the information already available in the *sub_grade* variable, so it has been dropped
-    * *sub_grade* was converted to dummy variables
+    * *sub_grade* has been converted to dummy variables
 * *verification_status*, *purpose*, *initial_list_status*, *application_type* were all appropriate for one-hot encoding as well.
 * *home_ownership*: the home ownership status provided by the borrower during registration.
     * I converted very rare instances into one category, and applied one-hot encoding as well